helicalAI/helical/docs/model_cards/scgpt.md

 - Publicly available single-cell RNA-seq, ATAC-seq, and other omics databases from CELLxGENE and other repositories

 **Data Volume:**
-- Pre-trained on data from over 33 million single-cell samples
+- Pre-trained on data from over 33 million human cells under non-disease conditions.
+This comprehensive dataset encompasses a wide range of cell types from 51 organs or tissues, and 441 studies.

 **Preprocessing:**
 - Standardized to remove low-quality cells and sequences